 I Drive Colorado / Yo Manejo Colorado

-“I DRIVE COLORADO” is a coalition of pro-immigrant organizations working to pass the Eligibility Colorado Road And Community Safety Act (bill number SB18-108), which was assigned to the Senate State, Veterans, & Military Affairs Committee.
+“I DRIVE COLORADO” is a coalition of pro-immigrant organizations helped pass the Eligibility Colorado Road And Community Safety Act of 2018.
+It followed the Colorado Road and Community Safety Act, SB-251, to increase access to driver’s licenses in Colorado.

 The Colorado Road and Community Safety Act, SB-251, provided drivers licenses to all Colorado residents, regardless of immigration status.
 In August of 2014, five Department of Motor Vehicle offices implemented the program, each offering 31 appointments per day.
 The SB-251 program has provided documents to nearly 45,000 Coloradans, however, there are major inefficiencies resulting from the initial legislation.